kevintomas1995/my_blog/posts/getting-startet-with-nextjs.md

 ---
-title: "Getting Started with NextJS"
+title: Getting Started with NextJS
-date: "2022-10-16"
+excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
 image: getting-startet-with-nextjs.png
-excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
+isFeatured: false
-isFeatured: true
+date: "2022-08-08"
 ---

 NextJS is a **framework for ReactJS**.